imagico/glaciers_gen/README.md

 The program operates purely on the raster image and is unaware of the geographic coordinate system the data is supplied in.
 All parameters are specified in pixels as basic units.

+glaciers_gen2 has additional parameters related to use of relief data.
+Elevation data is expected in the same grid as the source data.

 Using the program
 -----------------